stainslav/termux-rootfs/README.txt

 To use this rootfs, you need to replace Termux 'usr' directory (${PREFIX}) with these files.
 Then restart you Termux app, and run 'termux-setup-rootfs'.

+Also you should check the manual by running 'man termux-rootfs'.

 ###############################################################################
 ##
 ##    Requirements